asifvora/react-hooks/README.md

-# An introduction to React Hooks
+# React Hooks
 ![image](https://github.com/asifvora/react-hooks/blob/master/react-hooks.png)

 As the ReactJs library gets new updates, there are a lot of things being added and a few that are deprecated too.
 ReactJs is becoming more powerful day by day due to such updates.
 As a developer, you need to keep yourself up to date with new features coming out in every version.

 # Have you heard about React Hooks?

 Well, React Hooks, a feature which is available in React v16.7.0-alpha, is something awesome you should know about.

+# Use with react this version

 ```
 $ npm install react@16.7.0-alpha.0 --save